 A = Application

-Write about how your life will be different today because of what you have read.
+How will your life be different today because of what you have read?

 P = Prayer